Security

 This is some text inside of a div block.

-Charleroi: on-site tool theft and tool locator software
+On-site tool theft and tool tracking software

 Written by